Create Your Own

 - “Add a skill called Morning Briefing that checks weather, calendar, and news”

-Chalie will ask you for the details it needs:
+Chalie gathers the details it needs:

 - Title — a short noun phrase describing the skill (e.g. “Weekly Expense Review”)